CNuge/coil/README.md

 #can be used to look up the proper translation table.
 which_trans_table("Scyliorhinidae")

-#step 3a: the proper transaltion table can be passed to the translation function
+#step 3a: the proper translation table can be passed to the translation function
 dat = translate(dat, trans_table = 2)

 #step 4: check to see if an insertion or deletion is likely